rubrikinc/rbkcli/docs/json_output.md

         ```
         Obs.: Even though we have only specified 2 keys in the filter, all keys are returned and the objects that does not match that filter are discarded.

 - **-c/--context:**: This is an optional argument used to display only the value of a specified key.
-It changes the context of the output from general, to the specified key, it is specially useful when dealing with nested keys and conplex outputs or creating simple list of data.
+It changes the context of the output from general, to the specified key, it is specially useful when dealing with nested keys and complex outputs or creating simple list of data.
 It also accepts conditions to generate the list.
 With this argument you can, get simple keys (not nested), get all keys in json output and get the keys values alone.
     1. To get the simple keys in json output, use the following:
     Example 1:
         ```